Trowbridge Island Lighthouse is located near the feet of the majestic Sleeping Giant formation and is part of Sleeping Giant Provincial Park.

 The pier, walkways, back trail and building are all being freshened up for visitors in 2018.

 Work parties will be dispatched to work on docking, house painting, and tree and trail trimming.
-If you’d like to help out, become a volunteer or donate by clicking below.
+If you’d like to help out, become a volunteer.